 In 1981 the First International Rally was held in Cherokee, North Carolina with about a dozen members in attendance from both Canada and the USA.
 The Second International Rally was held the next year in Niagara Falls, Ontario with more members.
 The organization grew slowly from there until 1985 when a second article was featured in Trailer Life Magazine.
 The response this time was overwhelming and the International Rally that year exploded in attendance with many new members joining at that event.

-Many godly men and women of God have served CFC in leadership through the years.
+Many godly men and women of God have served Campers For Christ (CFC) in leadership through the years.
 Past CFC Presidents Dick Edwards and Charles Shockley in particular were influential in promoting and encouraging the members to aggressively evangelize and minister at campgrounds in the Name of Jesus and for the glory of God.
 There have been hundreds of events held in campgrounds everywhere and untold thousands of times when Jesus was shared.

 Every kind of campground ministry you can imagine has been done, from campfire devotions to healing and revival meetings where tremendous miracles were witnessed.
 Campground chaplains have held church services under the trees and in RV Parks in many places.
-Sharing God’s love has resulted in God only knows how many salvations and healings.
+Sharing God’s love has resulted in perhaps hundreds of salvations and healings.
 That is the real purpose of CFC.

 At this time, CFC is enjoying a new time of growth again as a younger generation has begun to join.
 New ideas and new ways of communicating the vision of CFC have begun to have an impact.
 Slowly CFC is being revived and the expectation is that we will continue to grow and thrive again as we remember that Campers For Christ Ministries was God’s idea.

 (This history is compiled in 2017 from a number of sources with quotes in whole or part.
-Content was used especially from the work of Brenda Ayres, the CFC Historian for many years before she went to heaven.)
+The content was used especially from the work of Brenda Ayres, the CFC Historian for many years before she went to heaven.)